Hernia in Children and Babies

 Other, more uncommon, types of hernias in babies and children include:

-• Hiatal hernia: A hernia in the upper stomach and chest.
+- Hiatal hernias: Hernias in the upper stomach and chest

-• Incisional hernia: A bulge resulting from an incision (cut) from a past abdominal surgery.
+- Incisional hernias: Bulges resulting from an incision (cut) from a past abdominal surgery

-• Epigastric hernias: Small bulges that occur anywhere in a straight line between the umbilicus and lower sternum.
-Unlike umbilical hernias, these will not close spontaneously.
-Typically, a small piece of fat will protrude from the opening and can be seen when the infant or child is straining.
+- Epigastric hernias: These are small bulges that occur in a straight line anywhere between the umbilicus and lower sternum.
+Unlike umbilical hernias, they will not close spontaneously.
+Typically, a small piece of fat protrudes from the opening and can be seen when the infant or child is straining.

 Hernia Risk Factors in Children and Babies

-Factors that increase a child’s risk of hernia include:
+Factors that increase a child’s risk of a hernia include:

-• Medical conditions: Undescended testicles, cystic fibrosis, a need for peritoneal dialysis or a peritoneal shunt and other genetic syndromes increase the risk of a hernia.
+- Medical conditions.
+Undescended testicles, cystic fibrosis, a need for peritoneal dialysis or shunt and other genetic syndromes, such Beckwith-Weidemann syndrome and trisomy 13, 18 or 21, increase the risk of a hernia.

 Symptoms of Hernia in Children and Babies

-Children, particularly babies and toddlers, are often too young to describe symptoms of a hernia, so it is important for parents to know how to spot the signs.
+Children are sometimes too young to describe hernia symptoms, so it is important for parents to know how to spot these signs.

 Symptoms of a hernia in a toddler or baby may include:

-In most cases, hernias are not a cause for alarm.
-But they can lead to serious health complications, so it is important for parents to talk to their child’s pediatrician right away if there are signs of a hernia.
-Surgical treatment may be necessary for umbilical hernias that fail to close by school age (around 5 years), and it is always needed for inguinal hernias, as these will never close spontaneously.
+In most cases, hernias are not cause for alarm.
+However, they can lead to serious health complications, so it is important for parents to talk to their child’s pediatrician right away if there are signs of a hernia.
+Surgical treatment may be necessary for umbilical hernias that fail to close by school age (about 5), and it is always needed for inguinal hernias because they never close on their own.

-Inguinal hernias never go away and have a higher risk of strangulation and related complications than umbilical hernias.
+Inguinal hernias never go away on their own, and they have a higher risk of incarceration and hernia-related complications than umbilical hernias.

 Hernia Treatment for Children and Babies

 Inguinal hernias and some umbilical hernias need surgery.
-During the procedure, the surgeon will push the protruding tissue back into place and close the opening with stitches.
-There are two techniques used in hernia surgery for children:
+During the procedure, the surgeon pushes the protruding tissue back into place and closes the opening with stitches.
+There are two surgical techniques for hernia repair for children:

-• Open surgery requires a small incision either under or through the belly button for umbilical hernias.
+- Open surgery for umbilical hernias requires a small incision under or through the belly button.
 For inguinal hernias, a small incision is made in the groin, typically along a natural skin crease.

 Talk to your child’s doctor about the risks and benefits of hernia surgery.